 The IGNOU MLIS Project includes a project course, designated as MLIP 002.
-This IGNOU MLIS Project is a crucial component of the MLIS curriculum, designed to provide practical experience in library and information science.
+This IGNOU MLIS Project Guidelines is a crucial component of the MLIS curriculum, designed to provide practical experience in library and information science.
+For this reason, familiarity with the IGNOU MLIS Project Guidelines is essential for successful completion.

 What should be included in the IGNOU MLIS Project proposal?